-They say it’s a game that takes minutes to learn and a lifetime to master and the enduring appeal of online poker is clear.
-Usually a separate vertical to table games and sportsbooks, many online casinos provide online poker as an extra offering to keep their player base entertained.
+They say it’s a game that takes minutes to learn and a lifetime to master, and the enduring appeal of online poker is clear.
+Usually a separate vertical to table games and sportsbooks, many online casinos provide poker as an extra offering to keep their player base entertained.

 Before playing poker online for real money, you can try and play as many games as you like for free.

 Free poker options are available on the best online poker sites.
 You can also play poker for free on Facebook and multiple mobile apps, and this will help you get acquainted with the poker rules and pace.